 • a nursing home

-• an Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IID)
+• an intermediate care facility for Individuals with Intellectual Disabilities (ICF/IID)

 • Or, meet your state’s guidelines for requiring a nursing home-level of care for at least 90 days, whether you live in an institution or in a community setting (for example, at home or in a group residence)